A Complete Guide to Low Carbon Concrete

 1. Low-Carbon Fuels

-The concrete industry has been focused on fuel efficiency for a number of years for both cost-reduction and carbon-reduction reasons.
-More recently, the industry began evaluating the move from traditional fuels (e.g. coal) to low-carbon fuels (e.g. renewable natural gas), waste fuels (e.g. non-recyclable plastics, non-recyclable tires, rail ties, etc.), and potentially even carbon-neutral fuels.
+For a number of years, the concrete industry has been focused on fuel efficiency to reduce both costs and emissions.
+More recently, the industry began evaluating the move from traditional fuels (e.g. coal) to low-carbon fuels (e.g. renewable natural gas), waste fuels (e.g. waste biomass), and potentially even carbon-neutral fuels.

-According to Matt Dalkie, Technical Services Engineer at Lafarge Canada, these alternative fuels can reduce the carbon emissions of cement manufacturing by up to 40%, depending on how you treat the specific materials from a carbon perspective within the carbon calculation.
+According to Dalkie, these alternative fuels can reduce the carbon emissions of cement manufacturing by up to 40%, depending on how you treat the specific materials from a carbon perspective within the carbon calculation.
 However, there are some limitations based on the type of technology used for clinker manufacturing and the local availability of such fuels.

 2. Low-Carbon Blended Cements